 This is where customer segmentation steps in.
 The task is to divide the target audience into smaller, more manageable chunks.
 By specifying your target groups, you can highlight their needs more precisely, and pick a particular communication style for marketing activities.

 Segmentation is done by a combination of several leading methods:

 - Clustering – scientific segmentation based on mathematical algorithm analysis.
 You divide the target audience into small clusters, based on the smallest variations among customers – these characteristics lie at the core of archetypes.

-- Complex segmentation – complex logic that allows you preparing different user scenarios and worth with thousands of variables- the segmentation software automatically sorts users by their affinity to a particular group;
+- Complex segmentation – complex logic that allows you to prepare different user scenarios and work with thousands of variables- the segmentation software automatically sorts users by their affinity to a particular group;

 - Behavioral segmentation: the company analyzes its customers’ buying patterns – aspects of brand choice (the crucial characteristics of a preferred product or company), sought benefits (what advantages matter the most), usage habits (how the product or service is used), buying preferences (online or offline shopping, for instance);